dascandy/decoco/README.md

     compressedData.insert(compressedData.end(), finalOutput.begin(), finalOutput.end());

 The compressed output can be slightly larger than the input; some data is relatively incompressible.
 It should on typical data be much smaller.

+### Compact compression and decompression

+For allowing software to easily decompress and compress known-small-enough files in memory, there is a separate set of functions that do this in a user-friendly but less efficient function:

+    std::vector<uint8_t> compressed = compress(GzipCompressor(), myInput);
+    std::vector<uint8_t> data = decompress(GzipDecompressor(), compressed);
+    REQUIRE(data == myInput);

+This is meant mostly for code where readability takes precedence over speed or efficiency.
+In some cases though it allows Decoco to inform the underlying library about the expected output size or enable it to analyze the full input allowing the compressors to compress more than the generic streaming setup would allow.

+For three often-used compression formats there are shorthand names - `gzip`/`gunzip`, `bzip2`/`bunzip2` and `xzip`/`xunzip`.
+These are identical to the generic `compress` and `decompress` except they imply the compressor/decompressor in use.

 ### Multithreading